-Paleo Lemon-Vanilla Almond Cake has a dense, but moist and tender crumb and is sweetly aromatic with vanilla and lemon.
+This paleo Lemon Almond Cake Recipe has a dense, but moist and tender crumb, and is sweetly aromatic with vanilla and lemon.

 When I was younger, I hated any and all lemon-flavored desserts with a passion.
-Lemon bars, lemon meltaway cookies, and even lemon meringue pie were all on my list.
+Lemon bars, lemon meltaway cookies, and even lemon meringue pie were all on my “avoid at all costs list”.

 (But oddly enough, I was a big fan of super sour lemon-flavored WarHeads candy – does anyone else remember those?
 Incidentally, I consider this proof positive that there is no rhyme or reason to kids’ tastes.)

 These days, however, lemony treats are something I thoroughly enjoy.
 (I can’t say that my tastes have done a complete 180 though, because I haven’t had Warheads in years…so who knows, I might still like them, lol!
 Although for some reason I doubt it.)